-Neonatal therapeutic hypothermia is a relatively new treatment option in which an infant’s total body temperature is reduced shortly after birth in order to reduce the chances of severe brain damage and slow down disease progression.
-While additional studies and research are ongoing, many medical experts are advocates for this type of treatment and feel the benefits greatly outweigh any risks.
+Neonatal therapeutic hypothermia is a relatively new treatment option for oxygen deprivation at birth.
+Therapeutic hypothermia involves lowering an infant’s body temperature shortly after birth.
+This is done in order to reduce the chances of severe brain damage and slow down disease progression.
+While research is ongoing, many medical experts are advocates for this treatment and feel the benefits outweigh any risks.

 How Does Neonatal Therapeutic Hypothermia Help Infants?

 The type of clinical setting used will depend upon the infant’s injuries as well as the available resources at the hospital.
-In most instances, however, babies are placed on a cooling blanket that’s filled with water.
-They are monitored over the next several days while their metabolic processes slow down.
-If resources are not available, the infant may be transferred to a hospital with better equipment.
-While being transported, the baby may be given an IV to help reduce body temperature.
+In most instances, however, babies are placed on a baby cooling pad or blanket that’s filled with water.
+Healthcare providers will monitor the infant over the next 72 hours while their metabolic processes slow down.

 Expert Opinions on Neonatal Therapeutic Hypothermia

-Although there still aren’t definitive answers on how well neonatal therapeutic hypothermia works on all injured newborns, clinical trials have been promising, and many experts feel that it should become standard treatment care for infants who are deprived of oxygen.
+Although there still aren’t definitive answers on how well neonatal therapeutic hypothermia works on all newborns, clinical trials have been promising.
+Hypothermia treatment is also used for hypoxic ischemic encephalopathy in adults.
+Many experts feel that it should become standard treatment care for infants who are deprived of oxygen.

 In most cases, physicians will do all that they can to ensure a baby is as healthy as possible.
 However, there are certain signs that indicate that an infant may be at risk for oxygen loss, including: